calumroy/htm_flow/README.md

 This will output a callgrind.out file.
 To view the profile use kcachegrind `sudo apt install kcachegrind`
 e.g `kcachegrind callgrind.out.1234`
+Valgrind gives the best profiling data when compiled with debug symbols `./build.sh Debug`

 ## Memory leak check
 heaptrack `sudo apt install heaptrack` and `sudo apt install heaptrack-gui`